KxSystems/kdbai-samples/README.md

 ## Setup

+This section details the setup steps required to run these samples locally on your machine.

+### Prerequisites

+This setup guide assumes the following:
+  1. You are using a Unix terminal or similar
+  1. You have `python` >= 3.8 installed
+  1. You have `pip` installed

 ### Install Python Packages

-To install the relevent packages needed to run all of the samples contained in this repository, run the following:
+1. Use the `requirements.txt` file in the repository to install the relevent Python packages needed to run all of the samples:

     ```bash
     pip install -r requirements.txt